 KAUST WASTEWATER TREATMENT PLANT

 This state-of-the-art plant can treat 11,500 m³/day of effluent using membrane biological reactor technology.
-It ensures that the produced treated sewage effluent (TSE) meets rigorous international standards by testing effluents three times a day at an in-house laboratory and once every two weeks at an independent third-party laboratory.
+Our Treated Sewage Effluent (TSE) Water Use Protocol ensures that the produced TSE is measured and meets rigorous international standards guaranteeing high quality water for safe use.
+To achieve this, we test the effluents three times a day at an in-house laboratory and once every two weeks at an independent third-party laboratory.
+This careful testing process helps maintain consistent treated wastewater quality and ensures it meets safety standards.

 The average amount of TSE produced annually by the plant is 1.6 million m³, with an average daily inlet effluent of 4,500 m³/ day.

-KAUST is proud to reuse 100% of its produced TSE to irrigate green spaces across the academic campus and surrounding community.
+KAUST is proud to reuse 100% of its treated waste water to irrigate green spaces across the academic campus and surrounding community.
 35% of the total irrigation water used daily for all landscaping at KAUST comes from TSE, and so does 38% of the daily total irrigation water used for the academic campus.

 KAUST CENTRAL CHILLED WATER PLANT